 Have Your Air Conditioner Moved Out Of the Sun to the Other Side Of the Home

-Have a licensed hvac company come out to your home to see what can be done and what the total cost would be.
-If the cost is too great, consider installing some type of shade or awning off your house to help shade the air conditioner.
-You’ll want to leave about 12″ around the sides of the air conditioner and about 3-5 feet around the top of the unit for future servicing needs.
+Have a licensed HVAC company come out to your home to see what can be done in this respect, and what the total cost would be.
+If the cost is too great, consider installing some type of shade or awning off your house to help shade the air conditioner instead.
+You’ll want to leave about 12″ around the sides of the air conditioner and about three to five feet around the top of the unit for future servicing needs.

 Utilize Ceiling Fans

 Ceiling fans help move air around the room as needed.
 Although they do not directly provide cold, conditioned air, they do help create a “wind breeze” effect that can provide relief from the sweltering summer days.
 Most ceiling fans now come with a switch that can change the rotation of the blades.
 Make sure the fan turns counterclockwise in the summer and clockwise in the winter.